vraikonen/telegram-crawler/README.md

 <h3 align="center">Main Telegram Crawler</h3>

   <p align="center">
     This is a Python script that utilizes the Telethon library to process chats in Telegram.
-It fetches information about the chats, such as chat details, participants, messages, and chat network, and saves the data to JSON files for further analysis.
+It fetches information about the chats, such as chat details, participants, messages, and chat network, and saves the data to MongoDB database for the further analysis.
     <br />
     <a href="https://git.sbg.ac.at/geo-social-analytics/geo-social-media/telegram-crawler"><strong>Explore the docs »</strong></a>
     <br />